Pieter de Jongh: A.F.C. Leopards

-On 28 December 2014, soon after the win over Bandari, club chairman Allan Kasavuli announced that De Jongh would no longer be working as head coach, in what he termed as poor season at the helm that saw the team finish the 2014 season in 6th from last, with 32 points in 16 matches. the 14th coach to have his contract terminated without notice by the club in five years.
+On 28 December 2014, soon after the win over Bandari, club chairman Allan Kasavuli announced that De Jongh would no longer be working as head coach, in what he termed as a poor season that saw the team finish the 2014 season as 6th from last, with 32 points in 16 matches.
+He became the 14th coach to have his contract terminated without notice by the club in five years.